A table full of pasta dishes and cured meats and wine

 • Recommended

-Some NYC restaurants with powerfully desirable beginnings settle into easygoing, everynight-type status after a few ‘best of’ seasons.
-However, Via Carota’s still a hot one even after first opening in 2014—notably enough to make you want to change your plans if you seem to spy an open table en route elsewhere.
+Why we love it: Some NYC restaurants with powerfully desirable beginnings settle into easygoing, every-night-type status after a few ‘best of’ seasons.
+However, Via Carota’s still a hot one even after opening in 2014—so much so that you might change your plans if you spy an open table en route elsewhere.
 Its endurance is due to menu items like the overflowing insalata verde, hand-chopped steak and subtly stunning pasta plates.

 Advertising